ginobilinie/codeBook/README.md

 30. removeDuplicates.cpp: remove sth from sorted array.
 Note how to delete a number from a vector: vec.erase(vec.begin()+pos), and the vector size will change immediately.

+31. removeElement.cpp: Note how to delete a number from a vector: vec.erase(vec.begin()+pos), and the vector size will change immediately.

 # old
 for fun, forever